-Blessed be the LORD my strength, which teacheth my hands to war, and my fingers to fight (Ps.
-144:1 KJV)
+“Blessed be the Lord my strength, Who teacheth my hands to war, And my fingers to fight:” (Psalm 144:1 KJV)

 David quickly learned that the extraordinary skills he had for battle were not ordinary; something, or better-still, Someone strengthened Him in battle and made Him know what to do.
 Besides David, the Spirit taught Bezaleel how to build the instruments of the Tabernacle(Exodus 31:1-6).
 Neither David nor Bezaleel were “hearing voices” in their ears telling them what to do.
 Instead, they simply knew how to do what they were doing; their minds and hands were supernaturally empowered, strengthened, or “taught.”

 But what sort of things does the Spirit teach us?
 Obviously, His primary lesson is Christ: The Father has sent Him to reveal Jesus to us and teach us of His ways.
 Furthermore, He teaches us ministry through revelation and empowerment in our various ministries.
 But His teaching ministry does not end with spiritual matters.
 Just as He taught David’s fingers to hold the sword and fight, He can teach us to run that business, raise those kids, solve that mystery at work, discover the next big tech breakthrough, etc.